Registration

 Lower, Middle Income Country(LMIC): To be eligible for this rate you must be from a country considered Low Income Economies by the World Bank.
 Please click here to view the World Bank website for the latest information on world economy classifications.

-We acknowledge that the conference is being held on the traditional lands of the Larrakia people.
+We acknowledge that the conference is being held on the traditional lands of the Wurundjeri Woi-wurrung people.
 We recognise Aboriginal and Torres Strait Islander peoples' continuing connection to land, water, and community and we pay our respects to Elders past and present.
 ASHM acknowledges Sovereignty in this country has never been ceded.
 It always was, and always will be, Aboriginal land.